-Welcome to the Proctor Museum, a family foundation committed to sharing the art and life stories of Alexander Phimister Proctor.
+Welcome to The Proctor Foundation, a family foundation committed to sharing the art and life stories of Alexander Phimister Proctor.

 Proctor (1860 - 1950) is regarded as one of North America's finest animal and Western monumental sculptors from his time, celebrating both famous heroes and iconic figures.